1molehayo/Frontend-Best-Practices/README.md

 Representing the Logic layer of our Front-End Development, it’s important that our Javascript logic is well organized and documented, in alignment with the world standard best practices today.

-**A [.eslintrc](#javascript-linting) file is included with this documentation to aid in enforcing some of these standards.** A full breakdown of the current `.eslintrc` is provided later in this document.
+**A [.eslintrc](#javascript-linting) file and a .prettierrc file is included with this documentation to aid in enforcing some of these standards.** A full breakdown of the current `.eslintrc` and `.prettierrc` is provided later in this document.

 <a name="javascript-file-naming-and-organization"></a>